Cimarron, NM 2013

 The imposing granite cliffs of Cimarron Canyon are a dominant scenic feature of this beautiful “State Park”.
 This was a cool, enjoyable place to take a break from the blasting heat that occurs from the lower elevations.
 A sparkling river runs through the canyon for 19 km, adding an additional soothing element.
 On the eastern side of the canyon, the high cliffs extend horizontally to form a palisade above the canyon, something akin to the battlements of an old castle, (pictured below).

 The Palisades in the eastern part of Cimarron Canyon State Park are one of the most spectacular geologic features in northern New Mexico.
-These cliffs were formed by a light-gray, fine-grained Tertiary sill that intruded the Cenozoic and Mesozoic sedimentary rocks and Proterozoic metamorphic rocks.
-The Palisades Sill is a fine-grained porphyritic dacite sill which forms the spectacular cliffs, (pictured above with my car).
+These cliffs were formed by a light-gray, fine-grained Tertiary (25 million years ago) sill that intruded the Cenozoic and Mesozoic sedimentary rocks and Proterozoic metamorphic rocks.
+The Palisades Sill is a fine-grained porphyritic dacite (visible crystals of plagioclase, quartz & biotite) sill which forms the spectacular cliffs, (pictured above with my car).
+As this magma cooled and solidified, it contracted and fractured perpendicular to its cooling surfaces, (the top and bottom of the sill).
+As water seeps into the joints and enlarges them through weathering, columns break and fall, creating piles of blocks at the base of the cliffs.

 After leaving Cimarron Canyon, I continued down to the Fort Union National Monument.
 Fort Union, a hundred and eighty kilometers east from Santa Fé, is situated in the pleasant valley of the Moro.